ines/course-starter-python/docs/index.md

 ### Introduction on Homepage

 _It's important to attribute Naome Ross and Julia Silge's courses for this section as they are responsible for the code pasted below_

-## Customization

-There is a lot of different areas to make your site unique but below we are going to edit the files systematically.

 ### Introduction on Homepage